Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 Looking to kick off a dinner party or pick a power playlist for your home workout?
 You’re covered.
 Say you’re making a cake and your hands are covered in dough.
 Just say, “Hey Google, play music for cooking” and get the perfect tunes.
 Had a long day at work and are too tired to move a muscle, say “Hey Google, play music for relaxing” and get a playlist without lifting a finger.
 With YouTube Music, you can ask Google Assistant to play the right music for any moment or mood, and it will play the perfect station, customized to your tastes based upon your request.

 On top of the subscription or free radio service, you can listen to music you’ve uploaded(up to 100,000 songs to your YouTube Music library) to and purchased on YouTube Music.
 When playing music as a free user, your uploaded and purchased songs are more likely to come up than those that you haven’t purchased in the same mix.
+You can play uploaded songs in the background, ad-free and offline – even if you are not currently a YouTube Music Premium subscriber.
 Conversely, uploaded or purchased music is more likely to play if you are a paid subscriber.
 There are still a few exceptions to that, however.
 For example, asking Google to play music for a specific mood, genre, or activity will ignore that entirely and will default to the way it used to be.